Best Non-Electronic Toys for Kids

 It’s pretty straight forward.
 It comes with an 80-page instruction book, 33 LEGO components, instructions for 10 modules, 6 plastic balls, string, paper ramps and other types of components to make 10 moving machines.

 This easy-on, easy-off tape is as much or more fun to put together than to use when it’s done.
 What am I talking about?
 This great roll of tape is used to build roadways and train tracks for little cars to run on.
 Because it’s like washi tape, it comes off easily on pretty much all surfaces and doesn’t leave any residue.
-There are nearly 50 feet of tape and has little road signs and even some curved tape pieces.
+There is nearly 50 feet of tape and has little road signs and even some curved tape pieces.

 I know that parents don’t like “noisy” toys, but musical instruments need to be the exception.
 These ones are wooden so they’re sturdy.
 We have lots of musical instruments in Nana’s playroom.
 There are so many positive effects of listening to and playing good music.
 Even though what the kids play wouldn’t make the “classical” category, it can instill a love of music and develop an interest in playing an instrument.
 Even though it’s likely that you think these would only entertain little ones, just bring them out and see what the big kids do. 😉

+Again, not really classified under non-electronic toys, but imagination-powered activity.
 This is one thing I don’t currently have in my playroom.
 However, as a kid, we played “school” pretty often.
 You would think that we would have gotten enough of that at our real school, but nope!
 We took turns being the teacher and the students.
 I remember as a student, I liked to give the “teacher” a hard time and think it was funny to do something that I would have NEVER done in school.

 Want to spend more quality time with your grandkids?
 Get our 100+ Activities to Do with Your Grandkids and never run out of ideas!